MustafaKullab/Kullab-User-Manager/README.md

 # Kullab User Manager

-A simple user management dashboard built with **Vue 3** and **Pinia**, created as a practice project to demonstrate global state management, authentication flow, and CRUD operations.
+A simple user management dashboard built with **Vue 3** and **Pinia**, developed as a practical project to demonstrate global state management, authentication flow, and CRUD operations in a real Vue application.

-This project was mainly built to apply and understand **Pinia state management in a real Vue application**.
+The main focus of this project is to apply and understand **Pinia** as a state management solution in a structured frontend application.

 ---